alexeev-prog/domkrat3d/README.md

  > [!CAUTION]
 > At the moment, domkrat3d is under active development, many things may not work, and this version is not recommended for use (all at your own risk)

-Welcome to DOMKRAT3D - blazing fast, lightweight 3D game engine in Python!
-You can use with for:
+Welcome to DOMKRAT3D - blazing fast, lightweight 3D game engine in C++ & OpenGL!

-1. Create programs for work with 3D
-2. Create 3D games with basic physics
-3. And more!

 Our engine is easy-to-learn and lightweight.
 We use OpenGL - simple and popular graphic API.